Update: This article was most recently updated Sept 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 26) Major Rental Car Shortages in 2021 – Book it NOW

-If you’re anticipating the need to rent a car for a summer 2021 road trip, you may encounter availability issues due to the rental car shortage across the country.
+If you’re anticipating the need to rent a car for a 2021 road trip, you may encounter availability issues due to the rental car shortage across the country.
 With the decrease in rental car demand during the pandemic, rental car companies sold-off portions of their fleets.
-Now demand is way back up and there’s a lack rental cars to fulfill the increased demand of summer 2021 road trip plans.
+Now demand is way back up and there’s a lack rental cars to fulfill the increased demand of 2021 road trip plans.

 Secure those rental car reservations now to avoid disappointment.
 When renting a car, there are two types of reservations: